pnp/sp-dev-fx-webparts/samples/react-pnp-js-hooks-sample/README.md

   - react
   createdDate: 5/1/2017 12:00:00 AM
 ---
-# SharePoint Framework sample using @pnp/js and ReactJS
+# SharePoint Framework sample using @pnp/js and ReactJS Functional Components

 ## Summary

-This solution builds off of the solution [react-async-await-sp-pnp-js](./react-async-await-sp-pnp-js) submitted by Jose Quinto ([@jquintozamora](https://twitter.com/jquintozamora) , [blog.josequinto.com](https://blog.josequinto.com))
+This solution builds off of the solution [react-async-await-sp-pnp-js](./react-async-await-sp-pnp-js) submitted by Jose Quinto ([@jquintozamora](https://twitter.com/jquintozamora) , [blog.josequinto.com](https://blog.josequinto.com)) and re-work of the existing class based [react-pnp-js-sample](./react-pnp-js-sample) by [Julie Turner](https://twitter.com/jfj1997)

-This implementaiton refactors to take aspects out and utilize and showcase PnPjs Version 3.
+This implementation refactors to take aspects out and utilize and showcase PnPjs Version 3 using React Functional Components and Hooks.

 ![React-pnp-js-sample](./assets/react-pnp-js-sample.png)